 The goal of the Recovery Support Program is to provide students in recovery with resources to support them in attaining their academic, personal, and professional goals.

 For more information or to learn how you can participate in or contribute to supporting recovery at UMass Boston please email Linda Dunphy, Director, UHS Health Education and Wellness Program, or call 617.287.5680.

 Campus Recovery Support Services

 Psycho-Social Support: Individual consultation on a limited or ongoing basis, relapse prevention recovery support assistance with accessing campus and community supports and referral to internal and external resources.
-These services are provided by a professional staff member who has experience and expertise in substance use and mental health disorders and recovery oriented approaches.
+These services are provided by a professional staff member who has experience and expertise in substance use disorders and recovery oriented approaches.
 To learn more or to make an appointment please contact Linda Dunphy.

 Campus wide Programming & Partnerships: Contributing to a culture of acceptance, inclusion and awareness about substance use and mental health disorders and recovery through ongoing community education, advocacy and action.
 Activities include campus health fairs, workshops, film screenings, book discussions, outreach events, community service and engagement.
 Please see our calendar for upcoming programs and events.